Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about respiration (GCSE and Key Stage 3)

 Breathing and respiration are not the same

-GCSE activity on respiration and breathing: do plants get a temperature when they are sick?
+GCSE activity on respiration and breathing.
+Do plants get a temperature when they are sick?
 This activity looks at research that shows infected leaves have higher temperatures than healthy leaves.
 Students use this research to think about the process of respiration and consider how it differs from breathing.
 By looking at respiration in plants first, many misconceptions linking breathing to respiration can be avoided.
+(PDF)

 Comparing combustion with respiration